svallory/the-notebook-mcp/README.md

 Although designed to overcome a limitation with Cursor, this MCP server does not have anything specific to Cursor other than the configuration instructions.
 You could easily configure this for use with Claude Code or any model/agent that can take advantage of MCP.

 This MCP server uses the `nbformat` library to safely manipulate notebook structures and enforces security by restricting operations to user-defined directories.
 It also uses `nbconvert` to enable exporting notebooks to various formats like Python scripts, HTML, and more.
 The server handles all notebook operations through a clean API that maintains notebook integrity and prevents malformed changes.

+## Acknowledgment

+This is based on the great work of [Jim Beno](https://github.com/jbeno?tab=repositories) in [cursor-notebook-mcp](https://github.com/jbeno/cursor-notebook-mcp).
+It was initially a fork, but I changed it so much that being a fork stopped making sense as it is now impossible to send direct PRs.

 ## Video Walkthrough